oksana-kozii/hebrew-vowels-trainer/README.md

 # hebrew-vowels-trainer
-A multilingual flashcard app (English, Ukrainian, Russian) for learning Hebrew vowel points (nikkud) — a ground-up rebuild of an earlier version.
+A multilingual flashcard app (English, Ukrainian, Russian) for learning Hebrew nikkud — the vowel points (also transliterated niqqud).
+A ground-up rebuild of an earlier version.